jncc/datahub/Datahub.Web/readme.md

 Created in .NET Core v2.1.4.
 Should work on any platform with .NET Core installed.
 Created with VS Code, but should be able to use Visual Studio 2017 too.

+Environment variables and secrets are configured using the .env pattern.
+You can make a `.env` file with the appropriate variables.
+See the `.env.example` file for examples.
+(And see below for Elasticsearch .)

 To restore local packages (equivalent to `npm install`, and VS Code might do this automatically):

     dotnet restore